List of Vampire Hunter D novels: Book Three

-Collects volumes seven through nine of the series: Mysterious Journey to the North Sea Parts One and Two and The Rose Princess.
+Collects volumes 7 through 9 of the series: Mysterious Journey to the North Sea Parts One and Two and The Rose Princess.

+Book Four

+Collects volumes 10 through 12 of the series: Dark Nocturne, Pale Fallen Angel Parts One and Two, and Pale Fallen Angel Parts Three and Four.

+Book Five

+Collects volumes 13 through 15 of the series: Twin-Shadowed Knight Parts One and Two, Dark Road Parts One and Two, and Dark Road Part Three.

+Book Six

+Collects volumes 16 through 18 of the series: Tyrant’s Stars Parts One and Two, Tyrant’s Stars Parts Three and Four, and Fortress of the Elder God.

+Book Seven

+Collects volumes 19 through 21 of the series: Mercenary Road, Scenes From an Unholy War, and Record of the Blood Battle.

+Book Eight

+Collects volumes 22 through 24 of the series: White Devil Mountain Parts One and Two, Iriya the Berserker, and Throng of Heretics.

 Another Vampire Hunter series

 The Noble Greylancer

 Set in the year 7001 of the Noble Calendar, during the early stages of the conflict between the Nobility and the Outer Space Beings, which would come to be known as the Three Thousand Years' War.
 It follows the exploits of Greylancer, a powerful warrior of the Nobility and Lord of the Northern Frontier Sector, as he battles the invading OSB and an anti-Noble faction, and gets caught up in a conspiracy involving the ruling Council and the rebel Mayerling.

 Blood of a Hero

 Five years after the previous volume, a new enemy of the Nobility has arisen.
 The hero Sunhawk, after rampaging across the Frontier, has finally invaded Greylancer's Northern Frontier Sector.
 However a mysterious disease has claimed the lives of several Nobles who have fed on human blood, and the fearful Nobility has ordered Greylancer to infiltrate a free land known as the Twilight Zone in order to discover its source.
 Awaiting him are the malevolent OSB and a rebel Noble, along with the assassins who have joined him.
 Meanwhile, a conspiracy to place the entire Frontier under the sole rule of the Capital is revealed, and a noble begins to slaughter humans with toxic blood.
 The chaos leads Greylancer to the Nobility's Grand Ball, lance in hand.
 What will become of Sunhawk, and what will come of the incident?